 I don’t especially like buzz words, nor do I like complicated concepts.
-In truth my passion has always been about people; meeting people, people watching, understanding personalities and nurturing and mentoring.
+In truth my passion has always been about people; meeting people, in our community, understanding personalities and nurturing and mentoring.

 Spot in the Woods is giving me plenty of opportunities to ‘feed’ and enjoy that interest.
 It is important to stress that ‘Spot’, whilst developing from the old, Hotel TerraVina, is really a new and fledgling business in its own right.
 Now almost 12 weeks old, it is fair to say that the past few weeks of creating ‘Spot’ have been both challenging and exciting in equal measure.